danielmarkschwartz/zenlang/README.md

 `[,]` and `[:]` allow one to access elements of an array. `:` inside an array index indicates a range of elements from the left element to the right inclusive.
-The left hand side may be bigger than the right, indicating a reverse listing. `,` is used to separate a list of element id's to access.
+The left hand side may be bigger than the right, indicating a reverse ordering. `,` is used to separate a list of element id's to access.
 These elements may also be ranges.

 ### Lambda Functions